-pursuant to Article 36 of the Benchmarks Regulation is FTSE International Limited (in respect of the FSTE All Share Index used by the Legg Mason IF QS UK Equity Fund).
+As at the date of this Prospectus, the only relevant benchmark administrator included on the register of administrators and benchmarks maintained by the European Securities and Markets Authority ("ESMA") pursuant to Article 36 of the Benchmarks Regulation is FTSE International Limited (in respect of the FSTE All Share Index referenced in the investment policy of the Legg Mason IF QS UK Equity Fund) and MSCI Limited (in respect of the MSCI Asia Pacific ex Japan Index referred to in Appendix 1 in respect of the Legg Mason IF Martin Currie Asia Unconstrained Fund).
 Unless otherwise stated, any other index or benchmark referred to in this Prospectus is provided by an administrator who is not included on the register maintained by ESMA.